-As most among you I always loved Star Wars saga.
-As many, I do prefer the original trilogy but, as much as I love sci-fi and videogames, for some reasons I never bothered to play a Star Wars game.
+As most among you, I always loved Star Wars saga.
+As many, I do prefer the original trilogy but, as much as I love sci-fi and video games, for some reasons I never bothered to play a Star Wars game.

-I must admint that I was very intrigued when LucasArts announced “Star Wars 1313” (the first trailers were a real blast), but my mood went down the drain right after Disney acquired the company and then shut the project down (Die, Disney, Die!!).
+I must admit that I was very intrigued when LucasArts announced “Star Wars 1313” (the first trailers were a real blast), but my mood went down the drain right after Disney acquired the company and then shut the project down (Die, Disney, Die!!).

-It was probably in an attempt to seek revenge (coupled with the announcement of the incoming movie “Episode VII”) that I finally decided to book the new installement of “Battlefront” as soon as it was available.
+It was probably in an attempt to seek revenge (coupled with the announcement of the incoming movie “Episode VII”) that I finally decided to book the new instalment of “Battlefront” as soon as it was available.
 In addition, Dice released the Open Beta campaign just two days ago, so here I am to give you some insights on it.

-Inside the beta most of the features are locked up, but you can play 3 distinctive missions inside 3 different scenarios.
+Inside the beta, most of the features are locked up, but you can play 3 distinctive missions inside 3 different scenarios.
 Let’s proceed with order:

 The second one is called “Walker Assault”.
-In this case you are dealing with massive warfare action where teams of 20 vs 20 players engage in heavy combat over Hoth’s snowy fields.
-If you are among the rebels you have to defend the Uplinks that guide the Y-Wing towards the AT-ATs and assist their bombing, otherwise you will have to deactivate the Uplinks to let the Walkers (AT-ATs) get to their destination.
+In this case, you are dealing with massive warfare action where teams of 20 vs 20 players engage in heavy combat over Hoth’s snowy fields.
+If you are among the rebels you have to defend the Uplinks that guide the Y-Wing towards the AT-ATs and assist their bombing, otherwise, you will have to deactivate the Uplinks to let the Walkers (AT-ATs) get to their destination.

 While playing this mission I also had the “pleasure” to be slashed by both Luke Skywalker and Dart Vader, who were “happily” killing people with just a stroke of their lightsaber while strolling around.